-Last year, hoteliers worldwide were implementing new technology to provide contactless capabilities and reach consumer demand for more personalized and digital guest experience.
-But for many hoteliers, getting guests to use their technology became another hurdle.
-Hoteliers don’t have to shell out thousands of dollars on marketing to get guests to use their technology, but they do need to be strategic.
-When it comes to getting guests to use your apps, kiosks, or tablets, there’s one mistake you don’t want to make, and one secret weapon you should use.
+Luckily, hoteliers don’t have to shell out thousands of dollars on marketing to get guests to use their technology, but they do need to be strategic.
+When it comes to getting guests to use branded mobile apps or smart-room tablets, there’s one mistake you don’t want to make, and one secret weapon you should use.
+Consider the following:

 DON’T Leave Guests to Fend For Themselves